AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 **Reporting**

-* A few new columns will get added to the ‘Learner Transcript’ and ‘Content Report' structures to incorporate the new feature of embedding of paths within paths.
+* A few new columns will get added to the 'Learner Transcript' and 'Content Report' structures to incorporate the new feature of embedding of paths within paths.
 This may impact integration code that you may have written to export this data to your custom data warehouse/DB outside Prime.
 This information is communicated in the table provided in earlier communication.

 **Accounts using Headless LMS**